Dutch zero-sum win for Vattenfall

 Industry sources said the project could feature next-generation offshore turbines such as GE’s 12MW Haliade-X officially launched earlier this month.

-Under the terms of the concession, Vattenfall is allowed to build turbines with a maximum tip height of 300 metres and rotor diameter of 250 metres.
+Under the terms of the concession, Vattenfall is allowed to build turbines with a maximum tip height of 251 metres.

 Vattenfall said it will now make final preparations for Hollandse Kust Zuid 1&2 including the design of the wind farm.
 It will also finalise the tender process for major components.